percona/psmdb-docs/docs/install/source.md

 ### Prepare the build environment

 1. Create the folder where all build actions take place.
-For the steps below we use the `/tmp/Percona Server for MongoDB/test` folder.
+For the steps below we use the `/tmp/psmdb/test` folder.
 2. Navigate to the build folder and download the build script.
 Replace the `<tag>` placeholder with the required version of Percona Server for MongoDB:

     ```{.bash data-prompt="$"}